 The home loan that lets first-time buyers put as little as 3 percent down

-• A SONYMA loan allows a 3 percent down payment for houses and condos and 5 percent for co-ops
+- The loans allow a 3 percent down payment for houses and condos and 5 percent for co-ops

 In New York City, banks often require you to put at least 20 percent of an apartment’s purchase price towards the down payment.
 Financing a deal like that—when the median price for Manhattan apartments is just over $1 million—can feel like an impossible goal for many.
-However, there are programs that allow first-time buyers to put down far less than 20 percent, and even as low as 3 percent.

-[Editor's note: A previous version of this post was published in May 2022.
-We are presenting it again with updated information for May 2023.]
+[Editor's note: A previous version of this post was published in May 2023.
+We are presenting it again with updated information for May 2024.]

 SONYMA has primary mortgage programs as well as optional down payment assistance and other grants and subsidies.
 In addition to a program called Achieving the Dream, there are programs geared at veterans and active military personnel and those willing to buy units in need of repairs.
 (If you buy a vacant home you can apply for up to $20,000 to make improvements, though you’ll need inspections and—being realistic—you may need to combine this with other loans).

-Only certain lenders do SONYMA loans and these loans require some additional paperwork.
+Only certain lenders offer SONYMA loans and these loans require some additional paperwork.
 If you’re using a mortgage broker—one who works with many lenders to arrange a loan for a client—you won’t hear about SONYMA loans because the agency only works directly with lenders.
 And many buildings in NYC, especially co-ops, limit the amount of financing you’re allowed, above and beyond the bank’s requirements, making SONYMA loans more difficult to secure.

-That said, if you’re finding it hard to get the funds for a down payment, a SONYMA loan could be the answer
+That said, if you’re finding it hard to get the funds for a down payment, a SONYMA loan could be the answer.

 What are the available down payments?